Dave's Thoughts on Playing by Ear

 - Vary the tune a bit within the style

-Even if you track down some sheet music for a tune, that may not be the version that's commonly played, so listening and playing by ear is still preferable.
+Even if you track down some sheet music (or tablature) for a tune, that may not be the version that's commonly played, so listening and playing by ear is still preferable.
 And even if you can play what's on the sheet music perfectly, it may sound mechanical and you'll be tied to it unless you take the additional step of learning it by ear.
 And don't forget that Fiddle Hell Online events offer months of session replays to help out.

 Here's my personal experience.
 I've learned some tunes by ear and some from music.
 The ones that I'm most comfortable with and that sound the best are almost always the ones I picked up by ear.